 To do penance in preparation for the greatest feast in the Christian calendar.

 Easter is both the historical and proper time for the celebration of the sacraments of initiation.
 On the first Sunday of Lent, the catechumens (unbaptized people seeking admission in the Catholic Church) celebrate the Rite of Election and enter into the final period of preparation for the sacraments of initiation: baptism, confirmation and Eucharist.
 Adults are baptized (or brought into full communion for baptized non-Catholics), confirmed, and receive first Eucharist at the Easter Vigil.
-In the Archdiocese of Toronto, over 1100 men and women were brought into full communion with the Catholic Church in 2005.

 What are you doing for Lent?- In Chinese: